Saving money

 Cons of a high yield savings account:

-• Minimum deposits: Some high yield savings accounts require minimum deposits or minimum balances.
+• Minimum deposits: Some accounts mandate minimum deposits or balances.

 Before you settle on a high yield savings account, you should check these four things